Mchikky/Theory-of-Change-and-Workplan/README.md

 - Create a safe environment for young people with intellectual disabilities

-These 3 principles underpins the implementation of this project:
+These 3 principles underpin the implementation of this project:

-Person-Centered Approach: The project prioritizes the needs and preferences of young people with disabilities, ensuring their active participation in all aspects of the project.
+- Person-Centered Approach: The project prioritizes the needs and preferences of young people with disabilities, ensuring their active participation in all aspects of the project.

-Accessibility and Inclusion: The project is committed to creating accessible and inclusive environments and activities for individuals with diverse disabilities.
+- Accessibility and Inclusion: The project is committed to creating accessible and inclusive environments and activities for individuals with diverse disabilities.

-Collaboration and Partnerships: The project works in collaboration with a variety of stakeholders, including disability organizations, government agencies, development partners, educators, and policymakers for sustainability and wider impact.
+- Collaboration and Partnerships: The project works in collaboration with a variety of stakeholders, including disability organizations, government agencies, development partners, educators, and policymakers for sustainability and wider impact.

 <img width="1072" alt="A_theory" src="https://github.com/user-attachments/assets/8ca20323-caf7-46a5-8321-38e3ed2045e2" />